rhyusarmiento/GE_Foraging/Readme.md

   - `"isBored"`
   - `"isHungry"`

-1. **Input Parsing**:
-   - The `phenotype` string is processed into a list of commands (`commandList`) by splitting it on commas and whitespace.

-2. **State Initialization**:
-   - The first state is initialized using `self.initGetState` with the first command in the list.
-   - This state is stored as `currState` and added to the `fillQueue` for processing.

-3. **State Creation**:
-   - For each subsequent command in `commandList`:
-     - A new state is created based on the command type (`Pick`, `Drop`, `Consume`, etc.).
-     - The state is added to the corresponding state list (`self.PickStates`, `self.DropStates`, etc.).
-     - A transition is defined between the current state and the new state for the first available input.
-     - The new state becomes the current state.

-4. **Transition Back to Start**:
-   - A transition from the final state back to the first state is created to complete the loop.

-5. **Adding Transitions for Remaining Inputs**:
-   - For each state in the `fillQueue`:
-     - Additional transitions are defined for all remaining inputs.
-     - The target state for a transition is determined based on the next command in `commandList`.
-     - States of the same type are cycled through, ensuring no self-loops for the current state.
+The phenotype contains an order of commands for which a state is create for each corispoindg command.
+Each new state is added to a `fillqueue` and the transition type `isDone` is set between itself and the next state.
+The last state in the phenotype sets its `isDone` transition to the first state, creating a loop.
+After which, iterate through the `fillqueue` to connect created states with remainding transition types.
+Each state connects to an existing state that the command list determines by iteration.
+The chosen state is the lasted created state of that state type.
+No two transition types for a state leads to the same state.
+This is done by decrementing through the list of available states of that type.

 ![Completed FSM](./AgentFSMVisual.png)